alibaba/funcraft/README.md

     config              Configure the fun
     validate [options]  Validate a fun template
-    deploy [stage]      Deploy a project to AliCloud build               Build the dependencies
+    deploy              Deploy a project to AliCloud
+    build               Build the dependencies
 ```